scionproto/scion/doc/ControlPlanePKI.md

 algorithm and the key.

 - __Keys__: Object that maps key types to an object with the following fields:
-  - __Algorithm__: String.
+  - __Algorithm__: ASCII string.
 Identifies the algorithm this key is used with.
   - __Key__: Base64-encoded string representation of the public key.
   - __KeyVersion__: 64-bit unsigned integer.
 Starts at 1, incremented every time the key is replaced.